Education

 Cancy McArn was announced as the interim superintendent of the Sacramento City Unified School District during a meeting in Feburary.
 On Thursday, she became the district’s next permanent superintendent. jvillegas@sacbee.com

-McArn assumed the role in an interim capacity after former superintendent Lisa Allen resigned suddenly in February.
+McArn had assumed the role in an interim capacity after former superintendent Lisa Allen resigned suddenly in February.
 For three months, McArn served as both district leader and in her former position as chief human resources officer and lead negotiator.

 “This district is part of who I am,” McArn said.
 “I honor the leadership that has come before me, and I accept the role with both humility and determination.”